ProvableHQ/leo/documentation/language/cheatsheet.md

 We can cast between all of these types except `signature`.

-Casts between `address` and `field` are allowed in both directions; the `field` → `address` direction halts at runtime if the field does not encode a valid Aleo address.
-See [Type Casting](./data_types.md#type-casting) for the full runtime semantics.
+Casts between `address` and `field` are permitted in both directions.
+The `field` to `address` cast halts if the field does not encode a valid Aleo address.
+See [Type Casting](./data_types.md#type-casting) for the complete runtime rules.

 ### Option Types